dr-mrs-vandertramp-verbs

 Exceptions to the Vandertramp Rule

 It wouldn’t be a French grammar rule without a few exceptions.
-You’ll see certain Dr. Mrs. Vandertramp verbs used with the auxiliary avoirand this is not necessarily a mistake—a change in auxiliary can reflect a change in meaning of the verb.
+You’ll see certain Dr. Mrs. Vandertramp verbs used with the auxiliary avoirand this is not necessarily a mistake—a change in auxiliary can reflect a change in the meaning of the verb.

-For example, even though sortir is a Vandertramp verb, you can see the sentence J’ai sorti les poubelles, meaning “I took out the trash.”
+For example, even though sortir is a Vandertramp verb, you can see the sentence J’ai sorti les poubelles , meaning “I took out the trash.”

 Here are a few other such examples: